 Computability

 The QIDAM will balance the needs for understandability by humans and computability.
-For instance, the use of more specific attribute names will be favored except in cases where computability requirements favor more general attribute names to support consistent and correct inferencing.
+For instance, the use of more specific attribute names will be favored over abstract but general representations except in cases where computability requirements favor more general attribute names to support consistent and correct inferencing.
 The following are key areas that the QIDAM needs to address:

 Semantic clarity – The QIDAM must represent clinical concepts and attributes in an unambiguous manner.
 In cases where semantic clarity and understandability by humans compete (e.g., terms familiar to clinicians but with multiple meanings), semantic clarity will trump.